-Contents:
+Contents

+D Pata Protection Policy 1

-Statement of intent
+1. Statement of intent 4

-- 1. Legal framework
+1. Legal framework 5

-- 2. Applicable data
+2. Applicable Data 5

-- 3. Principles
+3. Principles 5

-- 4. Accountability
+4. Accountability 6

-- 5. Data protection officer (DPO)
+5. Data protection officer (DPO) and Data Protection Lead (DPL) 7

-- 6. Lawful processing
+6. Lawful Processing 7

-- 7. Consent
+7. Consent 9

+8. Sharing Data without Consent 9

-- 8. The right to be informed
+9. The right to be informed 10

-- 9. The right of access
+10. The right of access 11

-- 10. The right to rectification

-- 11. The right to erasure
+11. The Right to Erasure 12

-- 12. The right to restrict processing
+12. The Right to Rectification 12

-- 13. The right to data portability
+13. The Right to Restrict Processing 13

-- 14. The right to object
+14. The Right to Data Portability 14

-- 15. Automated decision making and profiling
+15. The Right to Object 15

+16. Automated Decision Making and Profiling 15

-- 16. Privacy by design and privacy impact assessments
+17. Privacy by Design and Privacy Impact Assessments 16

-- 17. Data breaches

-- 18. Data security
+18. Data Breaches 17

+19. Data Security 18

-- 19. Publication of information
+20. Publication of Information 19

-- 20. CCTV and photography
+21. CCTV and Photography 20

-- 21. Data retention

-- 22. DBS data

-- 23. Policy review
+22. Data Retention 20

+23. DBS Data .
+21

-Statement of intent
+1. Statement of intent

-Northern Lights Learning Trust_is required to keep and process certain information about its staff members and pupils in accordance with its legal obligations under the General Data Protection Regulation (GDPR).
+Northern Lights Learning Trust is required to keep and process certain information about its staff members and pupils in accordance with its legal obligations under the General Data Protection Regulation (GDPR).

-The trust may, from time to time, be required to share personal information about its staff or pupils with other organisations, mainly the DfE, LA, other schools and educational bodies, and potentially children's services.
+The trust or its academies may, from time to time, be required to share personal information about its staff or pupils with other organisations, mainly the DfE, LA, other schools and educational bodies, and potentially children's services.